WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 [1] An example of a base class for a button.
 Since a button would belong on the component layer, we prefix it with a 'c'.
 [2] This would be an element class for the button component, hench the 2 underscores.
 [3] An example of a modifier for the button component.
 This is signified by the 2 dashs.
+[4] An example of a stateful modifier.
+These are used when elements require style changes for changes of state (eg: hover, click etc).
 */

 .c-btn {